skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 before he dies.

 > The debate took place out-of-character, which is how all long
-> converations end up.
+> conversations end up.
 Let's sum up the important points:
 >
 > * Eomer thinks her reasoning for sending them to kill Noreeno doesn't
 >   make sense.
 They spend some time trying to figure out what her true